hoffmangroup/segway/doc/api.rst

 .. py:class:: DPMF

-    A Numpy ``ndarray`` representing a DPMF with a specialized string method for writing to the parameter file.
+    A Numpy ``ndarray`` representing a dense probability mass function (DPMF) with a specialized string method for writing to the parameter file.
 As it is intended for use in Gaussian mixture models, it supports monovariate distributions only.

     .. py:method:: __init__(self, *args)